jtmcbride/DontForgetTheMilk/README.md

 [Live Site](http://dontforgetmilk.herokuapp.com)

 Don't Forget The Milk is a single page web application allowing users to make and organize to-do lists.
 It is inspired by Remember The Milk.
-It is built on a React/Redux frontend with a Ruby on Rails and Postgres backend.
+It is built on a React/Redux frontend with a Ruby on Rails and PostgreSQL backend.

 ## Features